10 Applications of Object Oriented Programming

 print(f"Name: {retrieved_person.name}, Age: {retrieved_person.age}")

-This example illustrates how OOP concepts are applied in interacting with object-oriented databases in Python, showcasing how objects are stored, retrieved, and manipulated, promoting data encapsulation and abstraction.
+This example illustrates how these concepts are applied in interacting with object oriented databases in Python, showcasing how objects are stored, retrieved, and manipulated, promoting data encapsulation and abstraction.

 3. Real-Time System Design

 Real-Time System Design is a critical discipline in computer science and engineering that focuses on creating systems capable of responding to external events or inputs within strict timing constraints.
-Object-Oriented Programming (OOP) techniques can play a significant role in simplifying the complexities associated with designing and implementing real-time systems.
+Object Oriented Programming techniques can play a significant role in simplifying the complexities associated with designing and implementing real-time systems.

 Consider a scenario where real-time data from sensors is processed using OOP: